ankurk017/ISStrack/README.md

 ![Sample ISS track overlapped with DESIS swath for one day](https://github.com/ankurk017/ISStrack/blob/master/Sample_track/Figure1_git.png)

-3. User can chose not to provide any arguments
+3. User can chose not to provide any arguments.
+If not provided, program will automatically take 1 hour prior to the current time as the start_date, 1 hour later to the current time as the end_date, and temp_res as 5 minutes.

 `$python  iss_tracker.py`